nuagenetworks/nuage-ospdirector/Documentation/6.0/README.rst

     openstack overcloud roles generate --roles-path /home/stack/nuage-tripleo-heat-templates/roles -o /home/stack/nuage-tripleo-heat-templates/templates/compute-avrs-role.yaml Controller ComputeAvrs

 ..
-Note:: To deploy VRS + AVRS computes in the same deployment, add "Compute" role to the above command at the end.
+Note:: To include additional compute roles like VRS and SR-IOV please include "Compute" and "ComputeSriov" role names respectively at the end of the above command.
+Instructions for "ComputeSriov" role are available at "To enable SR-IOV" point 6 from this document.

 **For multi-role AVRS deployment,**: `ComputeAvrsSingle` and `ComputeAvrsDual`